rprichard/winpty/misc/console-handles.md

    *UseStdHandles*, then handles are set according to `STARTUPINFO`, except that each `NULL` handle is replaced with a new console handle.
-As with previous releases, Windows makes no effort to validate the handle, nor will it propagate a non-inheritable `STARTUPINFO` handle.
+As with previous releases, Windows makes no effort to validate the handle, nor will it treat a non-inheritable handle as inheritable simply because it is listed in `STARTUPINFO`.

    Otherwise, find the next applicable rule.